punchcode-fullstack/INTERNAL-daily-weekly-pacing-and-comprehension/daybreakdown/week-2/day-1.md

 # break: 10 mins

-## recap: 30 mins (asking students questions here...)
-    - variables
-        - what is a variable?
-    - data types
-        - what kinds of data can be stored in a variable?
-    - object access
-        - grab nested object
-    - array access
-        - grab first item in array
-        - grab last item in array
-        - grab 3rd item in array
-    - string access
-        - first item in string
-        - last item in string
-    - truthy vs falsey values
-        - is 0 truthy
-        - is 1 truthy
-        - is '' truthy
-        - is null truthy
-    - operators
-        - take first and last name to make full name (+)
-        - add one to a number
-        - subtract one from a number
-        - multiply two numbers
-        - check if numbers match
-        - check if number kinda equals a string
-    - conditional statements
-        - check if string is empty
-        - check if name is at least 3 characters
-        - check if array is empty
-        - check if array has 5 items

 ## JS Confirm Link Prompt: 10 mins
     - mention this is part of the browser api (Application Programming Interface)